pigeonicLFAstar/Small-Project-of-mine/README.md

 # WELL ITS AN EZ ARCH LINUX(like installing, uninstalling, updating and such)
 But more will be added LATERRRR!!!
 But i need more ideas to what to implement next idk.
+# DOWNSIDES OF THIS TRASH AHH SCRIPT!?!?!?
+Alot, SERIOUSLY, but will be improved(biggest lie ive told in my life, MAYBE if i have the time) Chmod +x the script yourself, or it may be alr, tch, idk?! bare-bones looking ahh script :skull: :skull: :pray: